brettcannon/sans-io/how-to-sans-io.rst

 Additionally, because the code under test deals only with buffers of bytes for both its input and output, the test code no longer needs to pretend to manage sockets.
-It becomes extremely simple to write tests that validate the correctness of the implementation, because those tests simply shove sequences of bytes in and validate the sequences of bytes that come out.
+It becomes extremely simple to write tests that validate the correctness of the implementation because those tests simply shove sequences of bytes in and validate the sequences of bytes that come out.
 As there is no I/O involved in the implementation (even mocked-out I/O), there is no risk of non-determinism in the tests.
 Either the test passes or it does not: it will